-The proposed scheme is simple and involves only a few simple steps (but demanding ones):
+The scheme I have implement is simple and involves only a few simple steps (but demanding ones):

 - Review and examine all your bookmarks, and decide which ones are of importance and which are not.
-Select the important ones and either delete the unimportant or not longer valid bookmarks, or store them in a temporary folder or catalog for further usage,
+Select the important ones and either delete the unimportant or no longer valid bookmarks or store them in a temporary folder or catalog for further usage,

-- In action bar (action items) you can place any bookmark of frequent usage as bookmarklets you use, links of web applications, points of access in information you are interested in, etc. As a reference, my action bar consists by 6 main folders, namely Blogging (links related to my blogging activities), Dashboard (all the links related to administration tasks for various web applications), Daily (links I visit every day as news sites, etc, thanks goes to Michael Hyatt for this category), Q.Links (Quick links in specific areas of applications such as my Google plus or Facebook profile, my twitter channels, links to web applications related to further reading or things I didn’t find time to review, like Amazon, Kindle Cloud Reader, Goodreads, Instapaper, etc), Act.Later category (includes links related to things or tasks I want to study or proceed further such as software and tolls I’d like to see, services to check out further, etc) and finally the @Act.On category (includes mainly bookmarklets, performing various tasks, such as quick bookmarking (!!!) in different services I use, read later tasks, etc. The @ sign denotes action, such as in GTD methodology).
-Of course every main action category includes sub-categories according to my needs.
-For instance the dashboard category include sub-categories for the administration of my blogs and my sites, the collaboration tools I use, etc.
+- In action bar (action items) you can place any bookmark of frequent usage as bookmarklets you use, links to web applications, points of access to the information you are interested in, etc. As a reference, my action bar consists of 6 main folders, namely Blogging (links related to my blogging activities), Dashboard (all the links related to administration tasks for various web applications), Daily (links I visit every day as news sites, etc., thanks goes to Michael Hyatt for this category), Q.Links (Quick Links in specific areas of applications such as my Google Plus or Facebook profile, my Twitter channels, links to web applications related to further reading or things I didn’t find time to review, like Amazon, Kindle Cloud Reader, Goodreads, Instapaper, etc.) Act.Later category (includes links related to things or tasks I want to study or proceed further such as software and tools I’d like to see, services to check out further, etc.) and finally the @Act.On category (includes mainly bookmarklets, performing various tasks, such as quick bookmarking (!!!) in different services I use, read later tasks, etc. The @ sign denotes action, such as in GTD methodology).
+Of course, every main action category includes sub-categories, according to my needs.
+For instance, the dashboard category includes sub-categories for the administration of my blogs and my sites, the collaboration tools I use, etc.

 - In reference Items, go all the rest bookmarks and links that can be used or exploited in a further time.
 These links are best to be organized in categories that have a functional meaning for you (you can see mine categories in the picture).

-- Categorize each and every bookmark in their respective category and use it according the tasks you have to perform with each bookmark you store (i.e. review a paper, an article, a post, Read news, etc).
+- Categorize each and every bookmark in their respective category and use it according to the tasks you have to perform with each bookmark you store (i.e. review a paper, an article, a post, Read news, etc.).

 The reason for the implementation of such a scheme is: